Hadi Al-Hourani: FUS Rabat

 Al-Hourani completed his transfer to FUS Rabat on 20 August 2023, with a contract worth $400 thousand.
 It was noted that he struggled to immediately make an impact with the team, as he had joined the club during the middle of the season and required time to adapt to the atmosphere.
 By May 2024, Al-Hourani faced a dilemma at the club, where a managerial change had caused him and other foreign internationals at the club to get neglected for local Moroccan players.
 Requesting to leave, the club did not oblige when a loan offer to Norway fell through.

 Al-Faisaly

 On 11 September 2024, Al-Hourani returned to Jordan and signed with Al-Faisaly.
 He had signed a 4-month contract, as he had agreed to move to a Norwegian club in early 2025.
 By 25 September 2024, however, Al-Faisaly were reported to have requested FIFA for an international transfer card to Al-Hourani from FUS Rabat, as he has not yet participated for the club in any competitions.
 On 11 November 2024, as a result of the delay, Al-Hourani begun the process of suing his former club, as to demand the late financial dues since his departure from the team.

+ES Sétif

+On 20 July 2026, he joined Algerian club ES Sétif, to be the first Jordanian player ever to join an Algerian club.